 Erica pulled in a much-needed breath and scrolled through

 the numbers on her cell phone while she paced the empty living room.
-The
+All it

 Her heart skipped a beat when she came to Mike Barnard’s

-number—the other reason she knew her marriage to Keith was a mistake.
-The man
+number—the other reason she knew her marriage to Keith had been a mistake.
+The

-made her blood sizzle in ways she couldn’t describe.
-She’d met him when she’d
+man made her blood sizzle in ways she couldn’t describe.
+She’d met him when

-met the rest of Keith’s crew.
-Something had kept drawing her and Mike together
+she’d met the rest of Keith’s crew.
+Something had kept drawing her and Mike

-that night, like magnets.
+together that night, like magnets.
 She should have known, should have realized.
-Keith

-proposed that very night after everyone left.
-Almost as if he felt threatened.
+Keith proposed that very night after everyone left.
+Almost as if he felt

-Maybe he did.
+threatened.
+Maybe he had.
 After all, he had an agenda of his own—her money.

 Erica shook the memory away.
 Mike still did things to her

-that she’d never believed possible, and he never once crossed the line beyond
+that she’d never believed possible, yet he never once crossed the line beyond

 friendship.
 Neither had she.
 He was her friend.
 If truth be told, her best

 friend.
 Logic decreed he be the one she called now.
-She called Trish Delaney
+She called Trish instead.

 “Hey, you.
 What’s up?”
 Trish’s bubbly greeting bolstered